 Flawed Beauty by Paloma Tandero.
 My first projects started with the exploration of somatising, the subconscious transformation of psychological conflicts into organic symptoms.

 Kathy Anne Lim (b.1991) is a photographer & visual artist with roots along the eastern shores of Singapore.
 Her poetic documentary work focuses on themes of memory, technology and displacement— contents of which mix absolute certainty and misty ephemerality.

-Sonia Lenzi is a photographer and visual artist.
+Take me to Live With You, an interview with Sonia Lenzi.
+Sonia is a photographer and visual artist.
 Her artistic practice adopts an interdisciplinary approach and revolves around interrelated themes concerning identity, memories of people and places, mortality and gender.

 Island Tales.
 Mhairi Law is an award winning photographer based on the Isle of Lewis in the Outer Hebrides of Scotland.
 She uses medium-format film to capture island landscapes and evidence of human interactions within it.

 An interview with Ceebe Loomis.
 "If you can just take the time to stop, listen and watch, there is so much to learn from and be inspired by right in front of your own eyes."

 An interview with Marianne van Loo.
 "I am inspired by current affair issues when working on a documentary project.
 I love travelling and am inspired, through my travels, to photograph different cultures."